rjorton/OIE2023/README.md

 cd ~/Richard/Sample1
 ```

-And now call the consenus for the sample using ivar:
+And now call the consenus for the sample using iVar:

 ```
 samtools mpileup -aa -A -d 0 -Q 0 S1.bam | ivar consensus -p S1 -t 0.4